 When you work with people, it is different than working with a machine.
-The work with people, i.e. culture change and leadership, is complex because people have values, ideas, moods and they perceive your leadership and ideas differently from moment to moment.
-Also, you are a part of your environment, workplace, along with your coworkers.
+The work with people, i.e., culture change and leadership, is complex because people have values, ideas, moods, and they perceive your leadership and ideas differently from moment to moment.
+Also, you are a part of your environment, workplace, and coworkers.
 How they act, feel, and respond will impact your perceptions of the work, organization, and leadership.
-This combination of views and values leads to a complex-adaptive-systems, as pieces change, move, and adjust the outcome cannot be known.
-This lack of knowing does not mean you give up; it means that you try a different approach.
-An approach that places your coworkers and you at the center of the organizational change, and recognize that Human-Centered-Design places you as the interpreter and knowledge source of what does and does not work for change.
+This combination of views and values leads to a complex-adaptive-systems; as pieces change, move, and adjust, the outcome cannot be known.
+This lack of knowing does not mean you give up; you try a different approach.
+An approach that places your coworkers and you at the center of the organizational change recognizes that Human-Centered-Design puts you as the interpreter and knowledge source of what does and does not work for change.

-Below is one image of a cultureSCAN that I worked through with an executive team to give them a better understanding of how people see and experience the organization.
+Below is one image of a cultureSCAN that I worked through with an executive team to better understand how people see and experience the organization.

-Within human-designed change / complex-adaptive-systems (all culture plus leadership work is a complex-adaptive-system) requires the voice of your team and those that interact with your service and product.
+Within human-designed change / complex-adaptive systems (all culture plus leadership work is a complex-adaptive system) require the voice of your team and those that interact with your service and product.
 Below is 5 steps that support change through how people work together and work within your organization.